FStarLang/FStar/pulse/src/ci/package-README.md

 1. Make sure the `bin` subdirectory is in your `PATH`.

-2. Define the `STEEL_HOME` environment variable to the root directory of this package.
+2. Define the `PULSE_HOME` environment variable to the root directory of this package.

 3. (Optional) In your Makefile, define the following variables with `+=` or `:=` :